 I'll leave you a question to help you better appreciate the purpose of and need for accounting.

-Assume we are looking into two companies.
-For distinction, we'll name the first one Company A and the other Company B. Suppose you have $50,000 and are planning to invest your money and receive annual returns from share in profits.
+Assume we are looking into two companies – Company A and Company B. Suppose you have $50,000 and are planning to invest your money and receive annual returns from share in profits.
 In which company would you invest – Company A or B?
 Can't pick just yet, right?
 Then you get the point.